iseries/pn3uma/README.md

 pn3uma is a web interface for dirsearch with some extras.
 This package was developed to get a better overview for scanned directories or files.

 > _This tool was tested on Linux **only**.
-If you're using Windows or Mac you have to adjust some commands in the code yourself._
+If you're using Windows or Mac you may have to adjust some commands in the code yourself._

 ### Overview
 - [Features](#Features)